rajwebconsulting/youtube-downloader-api-extension/README.md

 ## RajWebConsulting

+## This Project is outdated and no longer Maintained.

 ### YouTube to MP3 Converter and MP4 Downloader API extension.

 ##### This script is an extension for MP3 Converter Pro v3 from [RajWebConsulting](https://shop.rajwebconsulting.com/store/converter-scripts) and enables you to install Single/Multi Button, Widget and Search APIs on multiple Domains and consuming the JSON API of the Main MP3 Converter Pro v3 (MCP) and YouTube Video Backend v3 installation, to have a SOLID infrastructure (by using File Caching and saving CPU ressources by avoid multiple MCP instances on same Server.).